Answer a few simple questions to make your document in minutes

 Applicable governing law of the agreement.

-These terms, as well as several others, are included in Rocket Lawyer’s free Independent Contractor Agreement.
+These terms, as well as several others, are included in this free Independent Contractor Agreement.

 There are various options available for signing an Independent Contractor Agreement remotely, but the most efficient way is to use a third-party application, such as RocketSign, to sign the document electronically.
 Signing documents electronically has become a necessity due to the business challenges that have arisen as a result of the COVID-19 pandemic.
 Getting ink signatures on a contract can be a hassle.
 RocketSign eliminates the back-and-forth by providing an end-to-end solution for your document signing needs.